What programs and degrees are offered at Duke?

 Is the deadline a post-mark deadline or must my application be received by that deadline?

-Since all applications are completed on-line, the deadline for submission of an electronic application and supporting documents to the Graduate School is December 1 - the clinical deadline.
-December 8 is the priority deadline for submission of applications for admission and award to all other programs for the fall semester for the other four training areas.
+Since all applications are completed on-line, the deadline for submission of an electronic application and supporting documents to the Graduate School is December 1.

 Do I need research experience?
 Do I need more experience than my senior year thesis paper?